ADVERTISEMENT

 Mimi Liu

-Mimi Liu is a full-time middle school dance teacher with the New York City Department of Education.
+Mimi Liu is a full-time high school dance teacher with the New York City Department of Education.
 She also teaches at The Brooklyn Ballet, as well as on her own YouTube channel Plié For The People.
 Mimi attended the American Ballet Theatre New York summer intensives three years in a row as a teenager, then graduated from the Boston Conservatory where she obtained her Bachelor of Fine Arts (B.F.A.) degree in Dance.
 After moving to New York City, Mimi earned her M.F.A. in Dance from Tisch School of the Arts at New York University, and her M.A. in Dance Education from Hunter College on Full-Tuition Scholarship.
 Mimi is certified in levels Pre-Primary through Level 3 of the ABT® National Training Curriculum and she is enthused by anything ballet!

 Leave a Reply Cancel reply